gilbertsg/stocks_subreddit_analysis/README.md

 However, what we don't see are the other stock tickers (with the exact same metrics) such as DWAC (Digital World Acquisition Corp) shown below, which has the complete opposite correlation (and an even higher R2 and lower P-value):

 ![alt text](./images/Sentiment_7_3_scatter3.png)

+A [Tableau Public dashboard](https://tinyurl.com/up59cvr4) has been developed for further exploration of the stock-performance-vs-sentiment analysis.

 In fact if observe the Pearson correlation scores for all of the stock tickers (see below), we can see that the correlation is pretty much random across the board.